What the future is made of

 Dr. Martin J. Conlon — CTO

 Dr. Martin J. Conlon, PhD, MEng, BEng, is Equispheres’ Chief Technology Officer.
-Martin is an experienced, practised, and meticulous researcher with over 20 years of academic and industrial experience in a wide variety of advanced technologies, including the mathematical modelling of mechanical and fluid systems; signal processing and analysis; linear and nonlinear dynamics; flexible, fuzzy-logic-based control systems; and neural networks and robotics.
-After receiving his PhD from Carleton University, Dr. Conlon joined the National Research Council of Canada and led their oil-free micro-turbomachinery program, designing and commissioning a unique test facility.
+Martin is an experienced, practised, and meticulous researcher with over 20 years of academic and industrial experience including a deep knowledge of metallurgy and a wide background in a variety of advanced technologies, including the mathematical modelling of mechanical and fluid systems; signal processing and analysis; linear and nonlinear dynamics; flexible, fuzzy-logic-based control systems; and neural networks and robotics.
+Martin obtained his PhD from Carleton University and prior to joining Equispheres, worked for the National Research Council of Canada for 11 years where he led the research into various gas turbine technology advancement projects.

 Jeffrey York — Chairman